OKR Coaches certified in the Outcome Mindset Method™ help organizations accelerate success by setting and achieving OKRs faster.

 Less is more: More goals don’t result in more achievement.
 Limit the number of OKRs to concentrate action on what really matters, and you’ll achieve your goals more often.
 Objectives should focus efforts and enable people to optimize time and decisions.

 Quantify success: Define the timeline for achievement (a 6-8 week period can be most effective for dynamic organizations) and quantify what success looks like.
 To help your team map the “change the world” goal to their work and get the right work done, quantify several success metrics for each goal.
 These key results might include bug clearance rates, response or consumption targets, revenue or growth targets, quality or customer satisfaction targets.

 Plan to achieve the plan: The odds of goal achievement increase to 90% when the goals and OKRs are written down.
 Break the goals down into action and consistently hold people accountable for delivering on those actions – something half of your peers fail to do.

-Don’t drive blind: Implement a real-time dashboard that shows your goals, metrics, key actions and their status, and make it visible to yourself, your team and your upline manager.
+Don’t drive blind: Implement a real-time dashboard that shows your objectives, key results, actions and their status, and make it visible to yourself, your team and your upline manager.
 You’ll be able to triage priorities to reduce risk and improve achievement velocity.
 (If you’re the manager, this is essential to your job and success.)

 Celebrate progress: To achieve truly hard goals, science shows it’s often better to focus on how much progress has been made rather than the distance yet to go.
 Seeing what’s possible and what’s been achieved renews and reinvigorates teams for continuing challenge.
 Recognizing individual’s contribution pays off even more – 83% of employees rank recognition more valuable than compensation.

-Check out the fun goals infographic below, get Workboard free to nail the 3 second rule, and go achieve great things!
+Check out the fun goals infographic below, get WorkBoard to nail the 3 second rule, and go achieve great things!